ombozek/Team-TBA/README.md

 How to Run:
 ============
 In Eclipse, Expand the TBA folder, then expand the TBALogic folder.
 Right click on Orchestrator.java and select Run As -> Java Application.
 Next follow the GUI Instructions that will pop up and experience the awesomeness that is GalacticTBA
+You will need either a local git repository or a URI for a github repository.
+Please ensure that you select the entire repository folder if you don’t have a github URI, otherwise you will get an exception.
+(Select the folder that holds the .git folder)